emaj9/computing-workshop/cw-website/pages/research-notes.md

 ### Ethics, Identity, and Political Vision: Toward a Justice-Centered Approach to Equity in Computer Science Education
 Sepehr Vakil 2018

-1a.
+1. Orientation:
+    a.
 What is Sepehr's idea about social justice and teaching computer science? how is social justice related to more equitable cs ed? is social justice a required element in social justice conversations?
     b. the main argument of the author and how he came to this idea.
     c. read it - avoid the background info that i already know.

-2a.
+2. Summary:
+    a.
 In this article I use critical pedagogy and critical race theory (Freire, 2000;
     Giroux, 1989; Ladson-Billings & Tate, 1995) to argue that linking the need for CS in schools to the interests of multinational corporations obscures the sociopolitical implications, relevance, and, ultimately, liberatory possibilities of teaching and learning CS.
     b.
 The conversation is about how CS is taught and its role in society.
 Right now, the dominant approach, isn't including the political and ethical dimension of tech nor the students' political identities.
 Adding these, will increase the quality of education and diversity
     c. education researchers, practioners

+3. Assessment:
-3a + b. evidence is solid.
+    a + b. evidence is solid.
 Theory is based in big players (Grioux, Freire), analyzes curriculum (ECS, CSTA), and includes an interview with a student.
 All very solid!
     c.
 Includes pov of 1 student, and the ideas put forth by policy makers. missing: a discussion with teachers would be nice. maybe their experience with critical pedagogy, their concerns, what they need to implement cp

-4a.
+4. Use:
+    a.
 My experience teaching cs and including the political dimension makes me more open to this kind of research. my bias is to include these things but i also have limitations. not really being a person of colour being oppressed (esp by tech) makes it harder for me to relate.
-4b. this opens a door for ppl to student more cp in cs. it's a good push forward that opens a lot of questions and paths for new research, as well as paths to make critical pedagogy more prominent in cs ed.
+    b. this opens a door for ppl to student more cp in cs. it's a good push forward that opens a lot of questions and paths for new research, as well as paths to make critical pedagogy more prominent in cs ed.
     c. yes!

 Notes: